 Veterans Describe Their Reality

 For a short time, I was in the nursing home section awaiting the new opening of the spinal cord unit.
 I worked with these ancient almost feeble frail men; I thought.
 At first, they brought to mind an innate want to hold them and nurture them.

 Little did I know the impact of their stories, and how honored I would be to share a part of their world of painful memories.
 How I remembered I was forever the child in their eye’s, and these fantastic men and women had sacrificed their youth for my freedom.

 They found out I played guitar and so, there I sat with a guitar in hand, I played for those men, survivors, and servants of past wars, I played a few patriotic and even somber tunes either requested or ones I thought might be enjoyable.
 One day as I finished, I looked up to move my capo on the guitar to change the key, hoping it would invite them to sing along.
 It was then that my eyes met his.

-I didn’t want to pry, but his kind and loving demeanor had me clinched at heart.
-It was like I too went back in time and I was sitting with my grandfather as he was sharing a story while bouncing me on his knee.
-Even though this man's skin was much darker than my fair Irish freckled face, at that moment, I felt like his granddaughter.
+I didn’t want to pry, but this sweet ’man’s kind and loving demeanor had me clinched at heart.
+It was like I too went back in time, and I was sitting with my grandfather as he was sharing a story while bouncing me on his knee.
+Even though this man’s skin was much darker than my fair Irish freckled face, at that moment, I felt like his granddaughter.